Holistic Student Success Platform

 Share overall best practices in supporting student success through individual coaching.

-This guided writing exercise allows students to consider their ISSAQ results in greater depth.
-They're asked to reflect on which results resonate most, which ones they most disagree with, and what steps they might take next based on their report.
+This guided writing exercise allows students to delve deeper into their ISSAQ results.
+It prompts them to reflect on the aspects of the results that resonate with them the most, those they disagree with, and encourages them to contemplate the next steps based on their report.

 Each month, we publish an article about higher education, student success, and related issues.
 Our goal is to spread the word about innovative research and promising practices while considering application, culture, and practical limitations.